SAP/project-kb/MSR2019/README.md

 The Jupyter notebook used to analyze the dataset and to produce the statistics and the plots shown in the paper can be found [here](notebooks).

+## Sample applications

-## Sample application: automated classification of security-relevant commits in open-source repositories
+### Automated classification of security-relevant commits in open-source repositories

 The paper [A Practical Approach to the Automatic Classification of Security-Relevant Commits](https://arxiv.org/abs/1807.02458) uses this dataset to train a classifier that detects security-relevant commits (i.e., that are likely to fix a vulnerability).